Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 2. “You never” this could be something and most likely is something you do actually do for them, yet they throw it around, like you do nothing for them, to get you to doubt yourself, to get you to try harder to please them, to get you to do more for them and tend to their every need.
 Leaving you speechless, confused or angry It’s also used as an excuse of why they’ll not do something for you.

 3. “My ex wouldn’t do this.”
 Triangulation, so you compare yourself and try harder, or “my ex would always do that for me.”
 Triangulation to get you to break down your boundaries.
-Also as they smeared the ex to you, it leaves you confused and hurt that they are comparing you to someone they hate.
+Also, as they have smeared the exes name to you, it leaves you confused and hurt that they are comparing you to someone they hate.
 “My friend’s partner would.”
 Again Triangulation to get you to something You normally wouldn’t.

-7. “You’re overthinking, you’re overacting, you’re too sensitive, you’re insecure, you’re crazy.”
-Anyone of these is used usually when you’ve questioned them about something they have done, so they can turn it around onto you, again leaving you bewildered and believing you’re at fault.
+7. “You’re overthinking, and you’re overacting, you’re too sensitive, you’re insecure, you’re crazy.”
+Any one of these is used usually when you’ve questioned them about something they have done, so they can turn it around onto you, again leaving you bewildered and believing you’re at fault.
 So they can get control over the conversation, ignoring what the conversation is actually about, and escaping any form of accountability.

 Help with Overcoming trauma bonding and anxiety online course.

 For 1-2-1 Coaching with me, email @ firstname.lastname@example.org